 Atezolizumab (brand name: Tecentriq) is a type of immunotherapy drug called an “immune checkpoint inhibitor”.
 It helps to stimulate the body’s immune system to fight cancer.

 One way that cancer cells hide from the immune system is to take control of regulatory pathways like the "checkpoint" inhibitor pathway.
 Tecentriq can help to block this process to fight off cancer.

 Atezolizumab works by targeting and blocking a protein called PD-L1 on the surface of certain immune cells called T-cells.
 Blocking PD-L1 triggers the T-cells to find and kill the cancer cells.

-Tecentriq, from Genentech, was first approved in May 2016 and is used to treat:
+Tecentriq, from Genentech, was first approved in May 2016 and is used to treat advanced forms of: